HSubramani/ClubApplication/README.md

 About this project
 -------------------
 This web application is used to monitor club member data, create weekly challeging questions and organise events in a college.
-This project is connected with PostgreSQL for storing data.

 Technologies used
 -----------------